Keeping Well Newsletter

 For further information, please contact Clinton Thomas (Project Officer) email@example.com, (03) 5551 8471

 Prevention of harm from alcohol and other drugs

 SGGPCP and partners have been approved for funding through the Australian Drug Foundation Local Drug Action Team Program.
 The project will allow us to expand our work on prevention of harm from alcohol and other drugs, with a focus on children, young people and their families.
 PCP is partnering with Portland District Health, Glenelg Shire Council and Heywood Rural Health, other key stakeholders such as Victoria Police, GSG LLEN, education, other health services and the broader community.

 The project aims to increase the health and wellbeing of local children, young people and their families.
 We will use the Communities That Care (CTC) framework, taking into account our local context.
 CTC Ltd will provide training, advice and support for the process.
 It will improve understanding and skills in the local community and service sectors to deliver effective prevention programs which address the underlying causes of the issues rather than just managing the behaviour outcomes.
 Individual communities will help shape the action plan and strategies to be implemented within their community, tailored to meet their strengths and needs and designed to create lasting change.

 You’re Enough – underage alcohol message revealed

-The campaign sends a positive message to young people under 18 to believe in themselves – You’re Enough to have fun and fun to be around without drinking.
-The other tagline ‘Not drinking is fine’ challenges a community culture of alcohol being part of every event, celebration and commiseration.
+The campaign targets underage young people and parents.
+It sends a positive message to young people to believe in themselves – You’re Enough without alcohol.
+The tagline ‘not drinking is fine’ challenges a community culture of alcohol being part of every event, celebration and commiseration.